Approaching retirement age

 Q: I am thinking about retiring, what steps do I need to take?

 A: The main steps are to first to discuss the options with your line manager.
-Then you should make contact with HR to clarify your contractual obligations.
+Then you should make contact with People and Organisational Development to clarify your contractual obligations.
 You should also speak to the Pensions Office to discuss your pension payment options.

 Q: Can I retire at any age?